johnsonjo4531/read_lines/readme.md

 Lines is a module to read a file line by line using promises and/or async/await.
 It can be useful for getting buffers of the lines with the exported `linesBuffer` method or for getting the decoded strings of the lines with the `lines` method.

 Input is a module that is inspired by pythons input method.
-It allows writing to a file stream (like stdout) and waiting for input seperated by a newline by reading from a filestream (such as stdin).
+It allows writing to a Writer (like stdout) and waiting for input seperated by a newline by reading from a Reader (such as stdin).

 ## Usage